EIS crowdfunding campaign: We have successfully reached our target. Over 400 people have invested in us to create a cleaner greener future!

 - has selected a tyre shredding machinery supplier, which has supplied machinery for shredding tyres successfully in over 150 locations around the world;

-- has entered into an agreement with one of the UK’s largest UK tyre traders to provide each year at least 50,000 tonnes of used vehicle tyres; and
+- has one of the UK’s largest UK tyre traders to provide each year at least 50,000 tonnes of used vehicle tyres; and

 - has received expressions of interest from several oil traders to enter into exclusive off-take agreements.